balatvm/redux-breakpoint/README.md

 2) If you are writing or using any component level responsive library to detect width change/ breakpoint change, then you're against the core principle of Redux - **Single source of truth** .
 Device width change / breakpoint change is global for your application, So it must be in redux store.

+3) This library uses breakpoint definition of bootstrap 4.
+It doesn't mean that, store will get dispatched only for those breakpoint change.
+Store gets dispatched for every resize of the device (Performance is taken care with debouncing).
+So you have full flexibility to have your own unlimited breakpoint definition by using the width from store.

+> Theoritically, Every pixel is a breakpoint.

-3) It can be used in React/ Angular2 or in any other application where redux is used.
+4) It can be used in React/ Angular2 or in any other application where redux is used.

 **[Live Demo](https://bala94.github.io/)**  (Note: This demo application uses Redux chart to visualize the store.
 IE doesn't support the demo.
 PS: redux-breakpoint is fully supported in IE)